 The setting for the chemotherapy is dependent upon the medications being received, doses, medical policies, insurance coverage and patient preferences.

 Nurses in medical facilities ensure the patient isn’t in any discomfort while receiving their chemotherapy and are aware of any unusual side effects or complications.
 Patients receive treatment in the hospital, at cancer treatment centers, at outpatient facilities or at home.
-Our interactive Cancer Centers map can help you locate top cancer centers near you.
+Locate top cancer centers near you using our interactive Cancer Centers map.

 Types and Methods